agmui/Gradescope_Setup/README.md

 ## writing tests for test_integration.py
 this file is my atempt at over enginering something bc i wanted to be lazy when grading
+NOTE: `*` and `.` need to be escaped or else it will break re
 ##### TODO:
 * make set contains
 * hybrid threads auto run multi tests and simple shell auto run tests
 * test fail help msg
 * check for over sending files
+* set up automatic styling and deadspace removal for integration tests
 * setup the file dir for each assignment
     * file check
 * implement partial credit